edheltzel/flightdeck-parcel/src/collections/blog/post-2.md

 ---
 title: Post 2
-description: ''
+description: "this is a post example of the second kind."
-featured_image: /assets/images/
+featured_image: /assets/images/taiki-ishikawa-lq1KA7HAdH0-unsplash.jpg
-categories: ['']
+categories: [""]
 ---

 # {{ page.title }}

 this is a post example of the second kind.

 ![remote image on post](https://source.unsplash.com/PdeP2ZxooVo)